dung204/fu-oj-frontend/docs/auth.md

 ## Specifying the private routes

-When defining a new route for the `_not-auth` layout, you need to specify whether the route is private or not.
+When defining a new route for the `_authed` layout, you need to specify whether the route is private or not.
 Currently, this template only supports public routes (accessible by anyone) and private routes (accessible only by authenticated users).

 Go to the [`src/base/utils/route.utils.ts`](../src/base/utils/route.utils.ts) file, you will see the following code: